-Common foot ailments for walkers
+Common foot problems for runners

 Black discolouration beneath nails is usually caused by bleeding beneath the nail.
 If this is happening on a regular basis, especially to several toes, then you should check your shoe fit to ensure that shoes are not too short.

 If you regularly get black toenails your shoes may be too short